7 Best Speed Squares for Framing and Woodworking

 See Also: Best Combination Squares for Fast Precision

-Speed squares can be used as saw guide, line scriber, protractor, finding roof pitch, framing square, stair layout, and other things.
-They are shaped in a right triangle and have a flange or foot that is used to butt up against the edge of your work piece.
+They can be used as a saw guide, line scriber, protractor, roof pitch finder, framing square, stair layout tool, and more.
+The flange or foot allows you to butt the tool securely against the edge of your work piece for consistent measurements..

 What Size Should You Get?